sormuras/junit5-there-is-no-junit5/PITCHME.md

 ### Gathering, Grouping, Nesting

-- `@Nested`
-- non-static test class (i.e., an inner class) that can share setup and state with an instance of its enclosing class
+- Non-static test class (i.e., an inner class) that can share setup and state with an instance of its enclosing class

 <small>📜 [Nested Tests](https://junit.org/junit5/docs/current/user-guide/#writing-tests-nested)</small>